OHSU Knight Cancer Institute

 Treatments:

-- HIPEC (hyperthermic intraperitoneal chemotherapy): Surgeons remove your appendix and any tumors that have spread from it.
-Then they flood your abdominal cavity with chemotherapy medication.
+• HIPEC surgery: This surgery-chemotherapy treatment can be an option for patients whose cancer leads to a complex condition called peritoneal surface malignancies.
+Surgeons remove the appendix and tumors that spread from it.
+Then they flood the abdominal cavity with chemotherapy medication.

 Learn more: